alekshura/SourceConfig/README.md

     }
 }
 ```
-`AppSettings` is taken from the filename, `Compentio.SourceConfig.App` namespace is inherited configuration file directory (here, `appsettings.json` is in app root directory,
-thus main app namespace is used).
+`AppSettings` is taken from the filename, `Compentio.SourceConfig.App` namespace is inherited from configuration file directory (here, `appsettings.json` is in app root directory, thus main app namespace is used).

 >To enable processing `json` files, in `*.cproj` project the configs should be marked as `AdditionalFiles`:
 >```xml